 Lastly, in addition to daily maintenance it’s important to take your pet in for regular teeth cleanings and exams with your veterinarian.
 According to Dr. Dodd, “Oral examinations and cleaning should be performed on your pet at least once a year.”
 If you’re concerned about your pets’ oral health, don’t hesitate to take him or her in more frequently to be checked out.

-Preventative action is the key to keeping dental problems from creeping up in your pets’ mouth.
+Action is the key to keeping dental problems from creeping up in your pets’ mouth.
 By following these steps you can do a lot to keep your pets’ mouth, teeth and gums healthy, avoiding additional health problems along the way.
 If you have any questions regarding caring for your pets’ teeth, consult your veterinarian.